 Overall, the agricultural markets tend to be the most beneficial markets to invest in or trade in during recessionary times.

 Another way savvy investors utilize commodity futures is to trade stock index futures to either hedge their stock portfolios and/or outright speculate by taking short positions.
 Unlike the strict regulations found when shorting or day trading stocks, commodity futures have no such restrictions.

 Short positions may be entered just as easily as Long positions.
 Additionally, the $25,000 account minimum requirement for day trading stocks does not apply to commodity futures trading nor are there any additional trade limits or regulations (outside of the normal commodity futures margin & CFTC position reporting requirements).

-When inflationary times arise, we may see a rise in the precious metals such as Gold, Silver and Platinum among other select commodities.
+When inflationary times arise, we may see a rise in precious metals such as Gold, Silver, and Platinum among other select commodities.

 Please visit our New Accounts web page to open your own trading account.

 Principal Futures Broker